 Sexual thoughts and urges about prepubescent children are, by definition, enjoyable to pedophiles.
-They may feel ashamed about their thoughts, scared about what will happen because of them, resolute about not acting on them, and so on; but children are still the primary (and sometimes the only) objects of their fantasizing.
+They may feel ashamed about their thoughts, scared about what will happen because of them, resolutely opposed to acting on them, and so on; but children are still the primary (and sometimes the only) objects of their fantasizing.

-Many non-pedophiles experience similar thoughts, just as we all experience intrusive, unwanted thoughts about a wide range of topics.
-Someone with no history of pedophilic thoughts or urges might be hanging out with a child and suddenly think, What if I molested that kid right now?
-Although the thought seems strange and even disturbing, most people shake it off: That isn't me.
+Many non-pedophiles experience similar intrusive thoughts and urges, spontaneously and in opposition to their real desires.
+Someone with no history of pedophilic thoughts or urges might be hanging out with a child and suddenly think, What if I touched that kid right now?
+Although the thought seems very strange and disturbing, most people shake it off: That isn't me.
 I didn't like that.
 Oh well.
-It's by no means enjoyable, but the thought causes no real disturbance.
-Like a random thought about driving off the road or shouting during a meeting, this pedophilic thought seems like a challenge to what they believe they really are.
+It's by no means enjoyable, but the thought causes them no real disturbance.
+Like a random thought about driving off the road or shouting during a meeting, it fades quickly.

 We all experience intrusive, unwanted thoughts about a wide range of topics

-Most people are able to bounce back from their uncomfortable thought and hang out with the kid anyways.
-But another group responds very differently to these thoughts.
+But another group responds very differently to these thoughts, which feel like a challenge to everything they believe they really are.
 They have a form of obsessive-compulsive disorder (OCD) referred to as Pedophilia OCD, or POCD.
-Subtypes like POCD aren't distinct conditions—they're convenient ways of referring to a specific, common set of symptoms.
-Like any other kind of OCD, POCD involves obsessions (intrusive, unwanted thoughts) and compulsions (repetitive behaviors aimed at getting rid of the distress caused by obsessions).
+Subtypes like POCD aren't distinct conditions—they're convenient ways of referring to a specific, common set of OCD symptoms.
+Like any subtype, POCD involves obsessions (intrusive, unwanted thoughts) and compulsions (repetitive behaviors aimed at getting rid of the distress caused by obsessions).
 But with POCD, symptoms follow a very specific theme: unwanted sexual thoughts about children.

 The crux of POCD is that people aren't sure if they really would act on their thoughts.
 They never feel certain that can trust themselves, and are prone to compulsively mitigating the risk they perceive.
 Their obsessions open up extremely disturbing, seemingly urgent questions at the core of their reality; compulsions tie things back together for a little while.
 For example: